 - 3/4 teaspoon salt, or to taste

-- 4 – 5 stems curled parsley, or substitute with coriander leaves/cilantro
+- 4 – 5 stems curled parsley, (or cilantro/coriander)

 Instructions

-- Add the sweet corn and green peas if using.
+- Add corn and peas if using

-- Taste and adjust salt if needed.
+- Press stop.
+Taste and adjust salt

 Video